The National Football League’s NFL Game Pass offers online access to professional American football action.

-ExpressVPN’s thousands of servers located around the globe provide reliable access to NFL Game Pass.
-This includes the U.S., the U.K., Mexico and other countries where NFL Game Pass is available.
+NordVPN’s thousands of servers located around the globe provide reliable access to NFL Game Pass.
+This includes the U.S., the U.K., Mexico, and other countries where NFL Game Pass is available.

-The provider’s high-speed connections have no problem delivering the HD streams that NFL Game Pass provides and will also be able to handle 4K streams when the service begins broadcasting in the ultra high definition 4K format in a few years.
+The provider’s high-speed connections have no problem delivering the HD streams that NFL Game Pass provides and will also be able to handle 4K streams when the service begins broadcasting in the ultra high definition 4K format.

 The provider also does an excellent job of protecting your privacy thanks to a strict no-server-logs-ever policy and a Bitcoin payment option, which helps keep your payment info protected.

-NFL Game Pass is available on most popular device platforms, and ExpressVPN has it covered.
-Apps are available for the iOS, macOS, Windows, Android, Amazon Fire, Kindle Fire and Linux platforms.
+NFL Game Pass is available on most popular device platforms, and NordVPN has it covered.
+Apps are available for the Windows, macOS, iOS, Android, Amazon Fire, Linux, and Android TV device platforms.

 Firefox and Chrome browser extensions are available to protect and enhance your browser-based gridiron action.

-Registering and setting up the ExpressVPN service takes just a few minutes, as you can quickly select a subscription length (1 month, 6 months or a year), enter your credit card or Bitcoin payment info, then download the app.
+Registering and setting up the NordVPN service takes just a few minutes, as you can quickly select a subscription length (1 month, 1 year, or 2 years), enter your credit card or Bitcoin payment info, then download the app.